 You may get a message about creating a ”.ipython” directory; this is normal, just hit return to continue.
 There should also now be a command “SnapPy” which does the same thing as “python -m snappy.app”.

-If you write Python programs on a Macintosh or Windows system, you may wish to install SnapPy as a Python module.
-After installing Python 2.6 or 2.7 and setuptools, you may install a SnapPy module from your Terminal application or Command Prompt with the command:
+If you write Python programs on a Macintosh or Windows system, you may wish to install SnapPy as a Python module into your own copy of Python 2.6 (Mac only) or 2.7 (both platforms).
+After installing Python and setuptools, you may install a SnapPy module from your Terminal application or Command Prompt with the command:

 python -m easy_install -U -f http://snappy.computop.org/get snappy